okeefm/s3g/doc/gcode_protocol.markdown

     A: (optional) If present, A axis potentimeter value
     B: (optional) If present, B axis potentimeter value

+S3g Output

+    SetPotentiometerValue(axes, val)

+Parameters

+    For Each Set Of Different Pot Values:
+      Val = Value
+      Axes = Axes With The Same Value

 ## G161 - Home given axes to minimum
 Instruct the machine to home the specified axes to their minimum position.